UPDATE (11.18.2020): Post updated to reflect a revision to the enhanced NYC Subway in The Bronx.

 NYTIP enables significant service increases throughout The Bronx, as follows:

-Central Park West de-interlining
+Central Park West

-NYTIP simplifies service on Broadway by sending all Broadway express (N/Q) trains via 63rd Street and 2nd Avenue, and sending all Broadway local (R) trains via 60th Street.
-This gives the Second Avenue Subway a major service increase.
-As an additional enhancement, all W trains become R trains, enabling significant local service increases.
+NYTIP simplifies service on Broadway by sending Broadway express service (N and Q trains) via 63rd Street and 2nd Avenue, and sending all Broadway local service (R train) via 60th Street.
+This gives the Second Avenue Subway (SAS) a major service increase.
+Under NYTIP, all W trains become R trains, enabling significant local service increases.
 N express trains no longer stop at 49th Street to avoid switching delays; however, the beefed-up R service results in a net service increase to the station.